isleyva/typescript-Practices/README.md

 # typescript-Practices

-Practices with Typesript and differents technologics (mainly REACT).
+Practices with Typesript and differents technologies (mainly REACT).